Vishwas1/vchain/readme.md

 12. Synchronizing blocks acoss peers.
     - Whenever a new peer gets added -> in syncChain() -> replace the chain with new chain(of course if it is longer and other validation is passed)
     - when ever /mine api gets called -> call for syncChain() method.

+13. Till now fair enough.
+But we are allowing any one to add any block.
+Which means that any one can any invalid data (as of now we are just giving some random text in data parameter but ideally that will be transactions)
+    - Which mean we have to make use of DIFFICULTY and NOUNCE
+    - We can set DIFFICULTY as "generated hash should have 4 leading zeros"
+    - We will set NOUNCE = 0 initially and keep procuding hash and will keep checking if it met DIFICULTY or not
+    - If not we will keep on increasing NOUNCE by 1 and then regenerate hash
+    - We also have to make sure that this DIFFICULTY should adjust time to time
+    - This is nothing but POW : proof of work

 ## Tech Used
 - Jest : for testing